regebro/how-to-diff-xml/talk.rst

 .. note::

-    In text files when you want to output a diff you want to see, diffing is typically done line by line, so matching is easy:
-    Are two lines exactly the same?
+    In text files when you want to show a diff in a readable way, diffing is typically done line by line, so matching is easy: Are two lines exactly the same?
 Then they match.

     But how do you match?
-Just going line by line and checking?
+Just going line by line and comparing?
 No, you use an algorithm called Longest Common Subsequence.

 ----